 - whole grains

-If an underlying medical condition, or older age, is causing your height to decrease by affecting your bone density, up your calcium intake.
-It’s often recommended that women over age 50 and men over age 70 should consume 1,200 milligrams (mg) of calcium per day.
+If an underlying medical condition, or older age, is causing your height to decrease by affecting your bone density, consider increasing your calcium intake.
+It’s often recommended that women over age 50 and men over age 70 should consume

 There are only a few cases where supplements may be appropriate to increase height in children and combat shrinking in older adults.

-For example, if you have a condition that affects your human growth hormone (HGH) production, your doctor may recommend a supplement containing synthetic HGH.
+For example, if you have a condition that affects your human growth hormone (HGH) production, a doctor may recommend a supplement containing synthetic HGH.

-Additionally, older adults may wish to take vitamin D or calcium supplements to reduce their risk of osteoporosis.
+Additionally, older adults may be advised to take vitamin D or calcium supplements to reduce their risk of osteoporosis.

 In all other cases, you should avoid supplements with promises about height.
 Once your growth plates become fused together, there’s no chance that you can increase your height, regardless of what the supplement label advertises.